g002alghisi/WPA3-testing-platform/Test/README.md

     - [ ] Test WPA2-Enterprise TOFU

+    - [ ] Test WPA3-Enterprise

     - [x] Test WPA3-Enterprise UOSC: ___oo___
         - There is no user interaction for the default program.
 However, The `wifi_enterprise` example is quite coherent to the WPA3 Standard.
             Indeed, if WPA2 is selected, the user is free to skip the server certificate validation by means of a checkbox; if WPA3 is selected, this option is not available anymore.
             Another interesting feature is that it is not allowed to select weak EAP methods for the external authentication (just TLS, TTLS and PEAP).
             However, the inner protocol cannot be choosen.

     - [ ] Test WPA3-Enterprise TOD Mechanism: ___oo___.
         - Cannot be tested: it requires UOSC to be implemented.